Aayush9027/Herculean-Hand/README.md

 ## Working :

-* As You Run the Code ,a window will pop-up to see How many Fingers of your Hand are Up.
+* As You Run the Code , a window will pop-up to see How many Fingers of your Hand are Up.
 * According to the count of Fingers which are Up ,User will be redirected to that numbered task.
 * Tasks which User can perform are-
   ### 1. AI Virtual Mouse :☝✌